Barre/privaxy/README.md

 - Support for uBlock origin's `redirect` syntax.
 - Support for uBlock origin's scriptlets.
 - Browser and HTTP client agnostic.
-- Support for custom filters.
+- Support for custom filters, e.g. from [Filterlists.com](https://filterlists.com/).
 - Support for excluding hosts from the MITM pipeline.
 - Support for protocol upgrades, such as with websockets.
 - Automatic filter lists updates.
 - Very low resource usage.
-  - Around 50MB of memory with approximately 320 000 filters enabled.
+  - Around 50~100MB of memory with approximately 320 000 filters enabled.
   - Able to filter thousands of requests per second on a small machine.